androidessence/androidessence.com/_posts/2020-04-27-room-relationship-recap.md

 categories: [android]
 ---

-In this post, we're going to explore some advanced concepts of the [Room Persistance Library](https://developer.android.com/training/data-storage/room).
+In this post, we're going to explore some advanced concepts of the [Room Persistence Library](https://developer.android.com/training/data-storage/room).
 Room is a great tool for storing complex data for your Android applications inside a SQLite database.
-As you begin to store more data in your applications, though, it can be difficult to determine how to organize all of it.
+As you begin to store more data in your applications though, it can be difficult to determine how to organize all of it.

-We're going to demistify this, and break down everything you need to know about database relationships in the Room library.
+We're going to demistify database organization, and break down everything you need to know about database relationships in the Room library.

 <!--more-->